mawds/library-shell/_episodes/04-loop.md

 ~~~
 {: .bash}

-The shell starts by expanding `*.dat` to create the list of files it will process.
+The shell starts by expanding `*.txt` to create the list of files it will process.
 The **loop body**
 then executes two commands for each of those files.
 The first, `echo`, just prints its command-line parameters to standard output.